alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 underway right now, but reaching the scale of millions of tests per day sounds hard enough that I don't think the US can do it.

 That's where contact tracing comes in.
-Technical solutions can exploit what made software take over the world: a team of programmers can make an app that easily distributes to millions of people in very little time.
-With good contact tracing, we will need fewer tests to track the spread of COVID-19.
+With good contact tracing, you need fewer tests to get a good picture of where the disease is.
+Additionally, digital solutions can exploit what made software take over the world: once it's ready, an app can be easily distributed to millions of people in very little time.

-Vaccine development, test production, and contact tracing apps will all be done in parallel, but I expect contact tracing to finish first, and to be the best hope of letting people get back to work the fastest.
+Vaccine development, test production, and contact tracing apps will all be done in parallel, but given the United States already has testing shortfalls, I expect contact tracing to finish first, and to be the best hope for letting people get back to work the fastest.

 What About Privacy?